Beldaras/meteo-checker/README.md

 npm run dev
 ```

-N'oublier pas de paramétrer vos variables d'environnement dans un fichier .env (utilisez le .env.sample en exemple).
+N'oubliez pas de paramétrer vos variables d'environnement dans un fichier .env (utilisez le .env.sample en exemple).

 ## English translation

 This part is a frontend project for a meteo checker fullstack web app.
-At this time, you can search a city, check her weather on the home page and set this in local storage of your browser.
+At this time, you can search a city, check its weather on the home page and set this in browser's local storage.
 As a user, you can create an account and login to add and get favorite cities.

 for the future, I would like to upgrade the UI with CSS, add features to update or delete user account and refactor code.